StPaulStylee/100DaysOfCode/README.md

 Built the grid layout for the portfolio page and inserted and organized the grid items
 ### Thoughts:
 I am well established with Grid now, which is awesome.
 Now I just need to finish the GD website.
 Day 50 is approaching!

+# Day 47: January 20th, 2018
+### What I did:
+Inserted the rest of the portfolio content.
+### Thoughts:
+Still grinding....